GuidoPetti/deel-challenge/README.md

 Overview
 ========

 Welcome to Deel Challenge!
-This repository was written with the purpose of solve Deel task home Challeng
+This repository was written with the purpose of solving Deel task home Challenge

 TECH STACK
 ================